jtsiomb/libdrawtext/README.md

 Build
 -----
-To build and install `libdrawtext` on UNIX, run the usual:
+To build and install `libdrawtext` on UNIX or on Windows with MinGW, run:

     ./configure
     make